jonzenor/lets-learn-c-sharp/README.md

  - - int[] myArray = new int[5];
  - You can assign them at the same time with a CSV list: int[] myArray = {0,51,12,43};
  - Length is a property of the array.
+ - An array can be ANY data type... including an object.
+Player[] players = { player1, player2 }; // This totally worked! players[0].Name accesses the player1.Name property

 16. Multi-Dimensional Arrays
  - These are definitely more confusing than in PHP